Fraud in Audits

 Punishment of Fraud in Audits

 In the United States, the Securities and Exchange Commission (SEC) is an independent agency that is tasked with protecting investors and maintaining fair, orderly, and efficient markets.
-It is to ensure public trust within the financial system.
+Its role is to ensure public trust within the financial system for publicly listed companies.

 Fraud undermines the trust that is required for a well-functioning market economy.
 If you cannot trust a company’s financial statements, you are unlikely to invest and entrust your hard-earned money to that company.